wallaceicy06/betrayal/README.md

 Press **F** to interact with items in rooms.

-Press **Q** to toggle the map view.

 After the haunt begins (if you are the traitor), use **E** to toggle your traitor ability.

+For more detailed instructions, see the "How to play" section by clicking the aptly named button in the GUI.

 Installation
 ------------
 This game depends on the NodeJS framework.
 Make sure you have `node` and `npm` installed.

-To install dependencies for this project, run

-    npm install

 in the "Betrayal" top-level directory.
-It is recommended (but not required) that you install `sails` globally instead of simply in the local project directory.
+You will need to install `sails` globally instead of simply in the local project directory.
 To do this, execute before running the above command.

     npm install -g sails

+To install the other dependencies for this project, run

+    npm install

+To compile the SASS templates for this project, you will need `ruby` and the `sass` gem to be in your PATH.
+Once you install `ruby`, you can install `sass` by executing

+    gem install sass

 Running
 -------